PrefectHQ/prefect/docs/concepts/deployments.md

 )
 ```

-This example uses the `DockerPackager`, which uses the base Prefect Docker image to create a container with your flow code. `python_environment=CondaEnvironment.from_environment()` includes your current `conda` environment in the manifest so it can be replicated in the execution environment.
+This example uses the `DockerPackager`, which uses the base Prefect Docker image to create an image with your flow code and Python requirements. `python_environment=CondaEnvironment.from_environment()` includes your current `conda` environment in the manifest so it can be replicated in the execution environment.

 ```Python
 # filename: hello_deployment.py